Workplace Injury & Illness Across the UK

 - South East England — 1,980

 The average rate per 100,000 workers in Great Britain is 1,860, which means the Yorkshire and Humber region, which encompasses Leeds, Sheffield, Bradford & York, has over 30% more injuries than the rest of the UK.
 This is mostly due to a heavy concentration of manufacturing, historically with coal mining, and later steel works.
 It is also a hub for food production, with many household names operating in the region.
-On the other end of the scale, London and the West Midlands has significantly less numbers of workplace accidents resulting in injury.
+On the other end of the scale, London and the West Midlands has significantly fewer numbers of workplace accidents resulting in injury.

 For occupational illnesses, which regions in the UK have the highest rates?